ElaoLegacy/ansible-role-php-symfony/README.md

-Ansible Role - Projects
+Ansible Role - Symfony
 =======================

-A role to install symfony v1.X lib on your box
+A role to install symfony v1.X lib on your boxes !

 Requirements